expo/expo/docs/pages/versions/unversioned/sdk/background-fetch.md

 In order to use `BackgroundFetch` API in standalone, detached and bare apps on iOS, your app has to include background mode in the `Info.plist` file.
 See [background tasks configuration guide](../task-manager#configuration-for-standalone-apps) for more details.

+On Android, this module might listen when the device is starting up.
+It's necessary to continue working on tasks started with `startOnBoot`.
+It also keeps devices "awake" that are going idle and asleep fast, to improve reliability of the tasks.
+Because of this both the `RECEIVE_BOOT_COMPLETED` and `WAKE_LOCK` permissions are added automatically.

 ## API

 ```js